Everyone is welcome at Gateway! If you’ve not been to Gateway before or never been to church, here’s an idea of what to expect.

 8am & 10am: Our Sunday morning services are held in the main Auditorium.
 Enter the main building and walk through the foyer.
 Our Welcome Team in blue shirts will welcome you at the auditorium doors.

-6pm: Our Sunday evening service is also currently held in main Auditorium.
+5pm: Our Sunday evening service is held in the Main Auditorium.
 Our Welcome Team in with Gateway lanyards will welcome you out the front of this building.

 If you have children who’d like to join in our Sunday morning kids and youth activities, find out more here.
 Otherwise your children are very welcome to come into the main service.